 Create a chart to display the data you collected.
-Analyze the data through the following questions:

 - How does your data differ from day to day? - What day did you get the most rest?
 The least exercise? - Which day did you feel the best?
 What does your data tell you about this day? - What questions can you create about your data?
-Ask a family member to answer them.
+Ask a family member to answer.